What is orthomolecular psychiatry?

 - Previous practitioners who were involved in orthomolecular psychiatry/science (orthomolecularists) have categorised psychotic disorders as being caused by food allergies, hypoglycaemia, hypothyroidism, toxic/heavy metal intoxications, pyroluria, histadelia and histapenia

-- Orthomolecularists have described mental health illnesses as being caused by mineral, vitamin and fatty/amino acid imbalances and irregular metabolic/biochemical processes
+- Orthomolecularists have described mental health illnesses as being caused by mineral, vitamin, fatty/amino acid imbalances and irregular metabolic/biochemical processes